shopping Shepherd's purse - two varieties

 climate

-As it is considered to be a common weed in most regions, shepherd’s purse grows freely in waste places, gardens, and similar areas in sun to part shade.
+As it is considered to be a common weed in most regions, shepherd’s purse herb grows freely in waste places, gardens, and similar areas in sun to part shade.

 soil